Water Filter Maintenance Guide: Keep Your Filter Performing

 - Not flushing new filters.
 All carbon-based filters release fine carbon particles when new.
 Run water through them before drinking.

 - Ignoring the O-rings.
 Dried or cracked O-rings cause leaks and allow unfiltered water to bypass the filter.
-A $2 tube of silicone grease prevents hundreds of dollars in water damage.
+An inexpensive tube of silicone grease prevents hundreds of dollars in water damage.

 - Storing filters improperly.
 Unused replacement filters should be stored in their sealed packaging in a cool, dry location.
 Opened or damp filters grow mold.